CleverComponents/Clever-Internet-Suite-Tutorials/HtmlParserInnerHtml/README.md

 # Parse inner HTML

-The HtmlParserInnerHtml.dpr project represents a code example for the [Parse inner HTML](https://www.clevercomponents.com/portal/kb/a76/parse-inner-html.aspx) tutorial.
+The HtmlParserInnerHtml project represents a code example for the [Parse inner HTML](https://www.clevercomponents.com/portal/kb/a76/parse-inner-html.aspx) tutorial.

 The sample runs the TclHtmlParser component and extracts inner HTML from specific tags.